OzasaHiro/LitterSort/README.md

 # LitterSort
-project for Code or San Jose
+project for Code for San Jose